Castle Quest (NES)

 Enter the Japanese word なかしままさと (Nakashima Masato) as a Player 1 name.
 A small one-eyed woman will walk onscreen and shout "ま！".

-A small copyright text string is hidden inside the ROM:
+A small copyright text string is hidden inside located at 0x18010 in the ROM:

 COPYRIGHT 1990 OPR RYOUICHI OHKUBO